 Alert: Always Scan Food Labels

-As readers of our Pritikin Perspective newsletter, you know where we’re going with this.
+If you’ve been a guest at the Pritikin Center in Miami, you know where we’re going with this.
 Skim milk, soymilk, or any other milk is not a best choice, far from it, if you read the Ingredient List and find that it’s full of added sugars and other unhealthy additions.

 On the Nutrition Facts label, look for 0 grams of saturated fat, no more than 5 grams of cholesterol, and a calorie-to-sodium ratio that is 1 to 1, or very close.
 One easy tip: Seek out plain milk, not things like chocolate- and strawberry-flavored varieties.